 (All corrections from the errata have been incorporated into this article, but not into the published audio.)

 Soulcraft’s version of the spirit realm was heavily influenced by late 19th Century Spiritualism and other adjacent movements, including Theosophy and John Ballou Newbrough’s Oahspe.
 Pelley wasn’t the first person to be influenced by the Oahspe, and he won’t be the last.
-Notable fellow travelers include Raymond A. Palmer from our ode to the Shaver Mystery (“A Warning to Future Man”).
+Notable fellow travelers include magazine editor Raymond A Palmer (“A Warning to Future Man”).

 That’s not the only Palmer connection, either.
-One of Soulcraft’s chief disciples was George Hunt Williamson, whose early work on flying saucers was frequently published in Palmer’s magazines.
-That puts him in the rarefied company of fellow UFOlogist Gray Barker (“Worse Than Frankenstein”).
+One of Soulcraft’s chief disciples was George Hunt Williamson, whose early work on flying saucers was frequently published in Palmer’s magazines, putting him in the rarefied company of fellow UFOlogist Gray Barker (“Worse Than Frankenstein”).

 - Abella, Alex and Gordon, Scott, Shadow Enemies: Hitler’s Secret Terrorist Plot Against the United States.
 Guildford, CT: Lyons Press, 2002.